Exam questions that actually test thinking

 Questions That Test Understanding

-ScholarBee maps every question to one of Bloom's six cognitive levels — from Remembering and Understanding to Applying, Analyzing, Evaluating, and Creating.
-You get well-structured assessments, not random trivia.
+ScholarBee maps every question to one of Bloom's six cognitive levels — from Remembering to Creating.
+You get assessments aligned to your learning outcomes, not random trivia.

 Grounded in Your Material

 Your uploaded PDF is the source of truth.
-Every question is anchored to your specific content — lecture notes, textbooks, or study guides — not generic AI output.
+Every question is anchored to your specific content — your lecture notes, textbooks, or syllabus readings — not generic AI output.

 Three Types.
 One Tool.